This article advises on choosing a vitamin D, or calcium and vitamin D, product for vegetarian or vegan patients.

 Choosing a product

-When choosing or advising on a product that is suitable for a vegetarian or vegan, consider the appropriateness of the active and inactive ingredients.
+When choosing or advising on a product that is likely to be acceptable to a vegetarian or vegan, consider the appropriateness of the active and inactive ingredients.

 Active ingredients

-Ergocalciferol is produced from fungi or yeasts and is acceptable to vegans and vegetarians.
+Ergocalciferol is produced from fungi or yeasts and is like to be acceptable to vegans and vegetarians.

 Excipients (inactive ingredients)

-Some vitamin D products are licensed as medicines.
-Others are classified as foods rather than medicines and are available to buy as supplements.
+Some vitamin D, or vitamin D plus calcium, products are licensed as medicines.
+Others are classified as food supplements.

 Further advice

-In producing this information, we have limited our enquiries to the content of the product itself and made the following assumptions:
+In producing this information, we have limited our enquiries to licensed medicines and to the content of the product itself and made the following assumptions:

 • if the manufacturer states the product is compatible with vegetarian or vegan diets, this is correct